 Users will likely spend a lot of time interacting with the platform.
 This will inevitably lead to more possibilities for Tech companies to gather more user personal data.

-Data Analyzing experts believe that the technology in virtual reality goggles will be able to analyze and track visual patterns and pupil reactions to gather information about a user.
+Data Analysis experts believe that the technology in virtual reality goggles will be able to analyze and track visual patterns and pupil reactions to gather information about a user.

 With such technology, developers will be able to know when you look at something interesting, when you dislike the looks of something, or even when you find someone attractive.